A reviews round-up for Lawrence After Arabia at Hampstead Theatre.

 Commissioned to mark the centenary of the start of the Arab revolt, Lawrence After Arabia finds T.E Lawrence trapped in his love/hate relationship with the limelight, tormented by ghosts and haunted by broken promises.

 Howard Brenton’s new play has now opened at Hampstead Theatre with critics widely describing solid performances from the cast but lacking in momentum.

 Here’s a round-up of reviews from The Guardian, Time Out, The Independent, Daily Telegraph, Evening Standard and The Stage.

 Lawrence After Arabia runs until 24 June 2016 at the Hampstead Theatre.

-“Laskey, as Lawrence, exudes youthful gung-ho, though not quite the charisma you might have desired.
+REVIEWS ROUND-UP“Laskey, as Lawrence, exudes youthful gung-ho, though not quite the charisma you might have desired.
 Geraldine James brings intense emotion as Mrs Shaw, while Jeff Rawle, rubicund and bearded, is an aphorism-spouting Shaw, happiest when distracted from writing by damson jelly and beekeeping.”
 “The skill of the play is that it doesn’t make you think; it lets you think.”
 Tim Auld, Daily Telegraph

 “Lucid direction by John Dove, but this play is too bitty and lacks momentum.
 But it does achieves lift-off in the climactic encounter between the homosexual Lawrence and the sexually neglected Mrs Shaw (the excellent Geraldine James).”
 Paul Taylor, The Independent